cdanderson76/cdaTravelJournal/README.md

 <h1>Travel Journal</h1>

 This is an HTML, CSS, project that was made available by Scrimba.
 It challenges you to use external data and CSS in order to build out a list of travel destinations that you've visited in the past.
+It also references the google maps link that takes you to the listed destination.

 ![Image](https://github.com/user-attachments/assets/a6698b23-311f-425b-a606-6a67bda08339)

+<h2>Additonal Features</h2>

+Custom data for destinations
+Button that removes a destination from the page
+Mobile and desktop responsiveness

 <h2>What are you most proud of, and what would you do differently next time?</h2>